opentx/opentx-taranis-manual/first-steps.md

 The mixer screen lists the 32 output channels to which you can link one or more inputs from a long list of physical controls (sticks, pots, trims, switches), logic sources, other channels and trainer inputs.

-Each assignation is done with a mixer line.
-A new model will have 4 predefined mixer lines on channels 1,2,3 and 4 that link the 4 sticks to them according to the channel order preference you have set.
+Each assignment is done with a mixer line.
+A new model will have 4 predefined mixer lines on channels 1,2,3 and 4 that link to the 4 sticks according to the channel order preference you have set.
 These are there purely for convenience, and can of course be edited or deleted.

 Let's delete them all by highlighting them, pressing ENTER LONG and choosing "Delete".
 Your mixer screen is now empty, which means the radio does nothing at all.

-Well it does, it sends out the number of channels that are defined on the model setup page to the receiver (channels 1-8 by default), but as those channels are empty in the mixer screen no servo will respond, they'll all be centered.
+Well the radio does do something.
+The radio sends out the number of channels that are defined on the model setup page to the receiver (channels 1-8 by default), but as those channels are empty in the mixer screen no servo will respond, they'll all be centered.

 You won't go very far with that, so you'll want to add control inputs to those channels.
-You'll create a mixer line on CH1 by highlighting it and pressing ENTER LONG, and will end up in the INSERT MIX page.
+You'll create a mixer line on CH1 by highlighting it and pressing ENTER LONG, and will end up in the EDIT MIX page.

 Scroll to the "Source" field, press ENTER, and select the control you want to act on CH1.
 You can do it by browsing the list with the + and - keys, or take the easy route and just move the desired control (if it's a physical one, of course).